 Research conducted by The Fatherhood Project, a non-profit fatherhood program, found that: “Father absence hinders development from early infancy through childhood and into adulthood.
 The psychological harm of father absence experienced during childhood persists throughout the life course.”

-On the road of educating children, the father must be involved.
+On the road to educating children, the father must be involved.

 3. A family that owns its poverty